marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 ## Goal 🎯

 The goal of this lesson is to dive deeper into the area of Azure Durable Functions.
 In this lesson we discuss some more advanced patterns for the modeling of workflows with Durable Functions.
+We will take a closer look at:

+- Fan-Out/Fan-In
+- Sub-orchestration
+- External Events (Human Interaction)

 This lessons consists of the following exercises: